CLI Reference

 init

-sudo banyan-cli initThe wizard asks:
+sudo banyan-cli initThe wizard generates a WireGuard keypair and asks:

 - Engine host — hostname or IP of the Banyan engine.